recommend-games/blog/content/posts/debiased_rankings/index.md

 > +0.199 if cooperative
 > +5.700

 It's worth taking a look at and comparing some of those coefficients.
-Age and complexity have about the same influence in this combined model as they had individually, but something interesting happened with playing time: if you recall, the original model estimated that every minute of longer playing time *increased* the rating by around 0.005, but this model tells us that every minute extra actually *decreases* a game's rating by 0.001.
+First of: Age and complexity have about the same influence in this combined model as they had individually.
+This means that age and complexity bias are real.
+Even when taking other factors into account, gamers clearly strongly prefer newer over older and heavier over lighter games.

+Interestingly, something else is happening with playing time: If you recall, the original model estimated that every minute of additional playing time *increased* the rating by around 0.005, but this model tells us that every minute extra actually *decreases* a game's rating by 0.001.
 This number is very small, but the direction is still statistically significant.
 This is a sign that the model correctly decoupled what we discussed before intuitively: the positive correlation between a game's length and rating can be explained by the game's complexity.
 Once we take that into account, any additional playing time actually harms the game's rating.
 In other words: Our model finds that – all other features being equal – players prefer shorter over longer games.

 We observe some similar effects with the game types.
 In the single feature model, children's games were rated over 0.6 points lower.
 But in this multi feature model, the coefficient is very close to zero, in fact not statistically significantly different.
 This is evidence that the 'geeks don't actually have a systematic bias against children's games – they dislike all light games equally, no matter whether they are for children or adults.

 Finally, the bias in favour of cooperative games is still pretty clear, but at around 0.2 it's less than have what the single feature model predicted.
-They clear are very fashionable, but much of their higher average ratings can be explained by other variables.
+They clearly are very fashionable, but much of their higher average ratings can be explained by other variables.

 Enough looking at coefficients, let's finally move on to the moment you didn't even know you were looking forward to: the ultimate debiased ranking.
 Just like with all the other models, we can use this multivariate model to debias the games' ratings by simply setting all those coefficients to zero.
 We lose the ability to animate this process for easy visualisation, but we gain average ratings and a ranking freed of all the biases we've been talking about: